PUNCH-Cyber/bloomd/README.md

     be faulted back into memory.
 Set to 3600 seconds by default (1 hour).
     Set to 0 to disable cold faulting.

- * memory\_check\_interval : This is the time interval in seconds when the memory check thread will test to see if the bloomd has exceeded allowed memory.
-If set, then the bloomd will check to make sure it never exceeds max\_memory\_percent of the available physical memory on the server.
-If that is exceeded, then bloomd will force-unmap filters until memory usage gets below safe_memory_percent.
-NOTE: if set at the same time as in\_memory, this will cause bloomd to lose data when it unmaps a filter.
-Set to 0 to disable memory checking.
+ * memory\_check : If this is set to one, then bloomd will check to ensure its memory usage does not exceed configured parameters.
+If it is set, bloomd will attempt to ensure it does not exceeds max\_memory\_percent of the available physical memory on the server.
+If that is exceeded, then bloomd will scale the cold\_interval to make cold-unmappings happen more quickly.
+It will continue forcing cold-unmappings to happen faster until bloomd gets below safe\_memory\_percent.
+Once below that safe level, bloomd will start scaling the cold-interval back up.
-    Defaults to 0.
+    NOTE: this will have no impact if cold\_interval is set to 0.
+    Defaults to 0 (off).
+Set to 1 to enable memory checking.

  * max\_memory\_percent , safe\_memory\_percent : integer percentages from 1 to
     100. See memory_check_interval discussion above for their usage.
 These are